 Transaction Costs and Fees, Service Charges and Fees Third Party transaction and clearing, other Direct Out-of-Pocket Costs incurred as a result of WBAC providing services in accordance with Client Agreements In addition to an annual advisory fee, commissions may be paid in an amount up to \$0.06/share with a \$45 minimum for equity transactions and/or up to \$90 per transaction.
 Additionally, in some cases, bonds are purchased as principal with a mark-up, in which case written disclosure is made and client consent is obtained prior to the transaction.
 Bonds are primarily purchased on an agency basis and may charge a commission if disclosed and agreed to by client.
 A general range is provided for transaction fees as fees may vary from client to client due to the particular circumstances of the client, additional or differing levels of servicing, or as otherwise contractually agreed upon with specific clients.
 Wiley will receive transaction-based compensation from clients from such transactions.
 Wiley charges a \$6.85 service charge for each transaction.
 Additionally, Pershing charges advisory clients who elect to receive paper confirmations, \$0.75 per transaction, which results in the service charge set out above to be \$7.60 per transaction.
 Pershing charges \$0.75 per statement for advisory clients who elect to receive paper statements.
 Pershing also charges \$8 per mutual fund exchange/conversion.
 Transfer taxes or other charges mandated by law will be separately charged to the client's account.
-Wiley will also be entitled to reimbursement from client for all costs and expenses (including taxes) incurred by Wiley in providing its investment advisory convices to clients.
-As Agreed to by Client and contemporaneously at time of trade or incurrence by WBAC of cost with Client Agreements investment advisory services to clients.
-Including but not limited to BlackDiamond Performance LUST Reporting fees, reorganization fees, clearing costs, other direct out-of-pocket expenses incurred by Wiley, 12b-1 distribution fees, servicing fees, sub-accounting fees, management fees, expense risk, administration fees, contingent deferred sales charges (CDSC charges) that are incurred even if the shares are converted to a different Contemporaneously at share class rather than sold within a particular period of time of trade or time, and surcharge fees /service charges in connection incurrence by WBAC of Third Party Fees with mutual fund purchases and redemptions. cost
+Wiley will also be entitled to reimbursement from client for all costs and expenses (including taxes) incurred by Wiley in providing its investment advisory services to clients.
+As Agreed to by Client and contemporaneously at time of trade or incurrence by WBAC of cost Third Party Fees Including but not limited to BlackDiamond Performance Reporting fees, reorganization fees, clearing costs, other direct out-of-pocket expenses incurred by Wiley, 12b-1 distribution fees, servicing fees, sub-accounting fees, management fees, expense risk, administration fees, contingent deferred sales charges (CDSC charges) that are incurred even if the shares are converted to a different share class rather than sold within a particular period of time, and surcharge fees /service charges in connection with mutual fund purchases and redemptions.
+Contemporaneously at time of trade or incurrence by WBAC of cost